tildeinstitute/site/README.md

 # tilde.institute

-These are the web site files for http://tilde.institute
+These are the web site files for https://tilde.institute

-Borrow, use, whatever.
-I don't really care.